 Check in and check out

 The backbone of the inventory system is the agreement between the two parties on the condition of the property.
-This means the landlord should carefully document and photograph the rooms and external space to show condition and fittings.
-The new client should walk the property with the landlord, initialing each page to show agreement.
+This means the landlord should carefully document and photograph the rooms and external space to show the condition and fittings.
+The new client should walk the property with the landlord, initialling each page to show agreement.
 This document can be easily made with property inventory software.

 When the tenant moves out, the procedure is repeated.
-Any damage should then be clearly recognizable.
+Any damage should then be clearly recognisable.
 However, knowing what needs to be documented and what you can skip can also be problematic.
-The term “reasonable wear and tear” allows for minor scuffs, stains and breakages associated with use.
+The term “reasonable wear and tear” allows for minor scuffs, stains, and breakages associated with use.
 For example, if a handle comes loose from a kitchen drawer being opened 10 times a day, this is reasonable.

 Changing tenants

 Many properties are subject to rolling tenancies.
 This happens when two flatmates rent a property and one moves out and another moves in.
 As you will see if you use Property Investment Software, this needs to be covered with a new inventory signing.
-It’s time for the old and existing tenant to announce any repairs needed and for the new tenant to agree on the condition of the property.
+It’s time for the old and existing tenants to announce any repairs needed and for the new tenant to agree on the condition of the property.

 Time and money